luapower/luapower.github.io/get-involved.md

 ### The Code

-  * adding at least a small comment on the first line of every Lua file with a short tagline (what the module does), author and license can be a huge barrier-remover towards approaching your code (adding a full-screen of legal crap on the other hand is just bad taste - IMHO).
+  * adding at least a small comment on the first line of every Lua file with a short tagline (what the module does), author and license can be a huge barrier-remover towards approaching your code (adding a full screen of legal crap on the other hand is just bad taste - IMHO).
   * adding a comment on top of the `foo_h.lua` file describing the origin (which files? which version?) and process (cpp? by hand?) used for generating the file adds confidence that the C API is complete and updated.
   * calling `ffi.load()` without paths, custom names or version numbers keeps the module away from any decision regarding how and where the library is to be found, which in turn this allows for more freedom on how to deploy libraries.
   * the reason for putting cdefs in a separate file is because they may contain types that other packages might need.
 If this is an unlikely scenario and the API is small, you can embed the cdefs in the main module file directly.
   * (subjective) I don't use `module()` to keep _G clean.
 For big modules with a shared namespace I make a "namespace" module and use `setfenv(1, require'foo.ns')` as the first line of every submodule (see [winapi]).
   * (subjective) my code is indented with tabs, and alignment inside the line is done with spaces, because I think that a fixed tabsize should not be enforced on people (plus very few editors can jump through space indentation).
   * (subjective) I use Lua's naming conventions `foo_bar` and `foobar` instead of FooBar or fooBar.

-### The Build Scripts
+### Build Scripts

-Write a build script for each supported platform.
-Ideally, your build script is a gcc (or g++) one-liner like most build scripts around here.
-Writing gcc one-liners is easy for most C libraries.
-You only have to remember a few important gcc switches:
+Write a build script for each supported platform, based on the [luapower toolchain](building.html) (do not introduce additional tool requirements if you can avoid it).
+Building with gcc is a 2-step process, compilation and linking, becuase we want to build both static and dynamic versions the libraries.

+Here's a quick gcc cheat list:

+#### Compiling with gcc/g++:

+	gcc -c options... files...
+	g++ -c options... files...

+  * `-c`								   : compile only (don't link; produce .o files)
+  * `-O2`								: enable code optimizations
+  * `-I<dir>`							: search path for headers (eg. `-I../lua`)
+  * `-D<name>`							: set a `#define`
+  * `-D<name>=<value>`				: set a `#define`
+  * `-U<name>`							: unset `#define`
+  * `-fpic` or `-fPIC`				: generate position-independent code (required for linux64)
+  * `-DWINVER=0x501`             : set Windows API level to Windows XP
+  * `-DWINVER=0x502`             : set Windows API level to Windows XP SP2
+  * `-arch i386`                 : OSX: create 32bit x86 binaries
+  * `-arch x86_64`               : OSX: create 64bit x86 binaries

+#### Dynamic linking with gcc:

+	gcc -shared options... files...

   * `-shared`							: create a shared library
+  * `-s`									: strip debug symbols (not for OSX)
   * `-o <output-file>`				: output file path (eg. `-o ../../bin/mingw32/z.dll`)
-  * `-I<dir>`							: search path for headers (eg. `-I../lua`)
   * `-L<dir>`							: search path for library dependencies (eg. `-L../../bin/mingw32`)
-  * `-l<libname>`						: dynamic library dependency (eg. `-lz` looks for `z.dll`, `libz.so` or `libz.dylib` depending on platform)
+  * `-l<libname>`						: library dependency (eg. `-lz` looks for`z.dll`, `libz.so` or `libz.dylib`
-  * `-O2`								: enable code optimizations
-  * `-s`									: strip debug symbols (makes the binaries smaller and debuggers useless; not for OSX)
+  depending on platform)
   * `-static-libstdc++`				: static linking of the C++ standard library (for g++; not for OSX)
   * `-static-libgcc`					: static linking of the GCC library (for gcc and g++; not for OSX)
   * `-static`							: static linking of the winpthread library (for g++ mingw64)
-  * `-D<name>`							: set a `#define`
-  * `-D<name>=<value>`				: set a `#define`
   * `-pthread`							: enable pthread support (not for Windows)
-  * `-fpic`								: PIC mode (required for 64bit targets)
-  * `-DWINVER=0x501`             : set windows.h API level to Windows XP
-  * `-DWINVER=0x502`             : set windows.h API level to Windows XP SP2
-  * `-undefined dynamic_lookup`  : required for Lua/C modules on OSX (don't link them to luajit!)
   * `-arch i386`                 : OSX: create 32bit x86 binaries
   * `-arch x86_64`               : OSX: create 64bit x86 binaries
+  * `-undefined dynamic_lookup`  : required for Lua/C modules on OSX (don't link them to luajit!)
   * `-mmacosx-version-min=10.6`  : for C++ modules on OSX: link to libstdc++.6 instead of the newer libc++.1
+  * `-install_name @loader_path/<libname>.dylib` : for OSX, for libs that are binary dependencies to other libs

+#### Static linking with ar:

+	ar rcs ../../bin/<platform>/static/<libname>.a *.o

 > __IMPORTANT__: place the `-L` and `-l` switches ___after___ the input files!

-#### Example (compile lpeg 0.10 for linux32):
+#### Example: compile and link lpeg 0.10 for linux32:

+	gcc -c -O2 lpeg.c -I. -I../lua
-	gcc -O2 -s -static-libgcc lpeg.c -shared -o ../../bin/linux32/clib/lpeg.so -I. -I../lua
+	gcc -shared -s -static-libgcc -o ../../bin/linux32/clib/lpeg.so
+	ar rcs ../../bin/linux32/static/liblpeg.so

 In some cases it's going to be more complicated than that.

-  * sometimes you won't get away with `*.c` -- some libraries rely on the makefile to choose the C files that need to be compiled for a specific platform or set of options (eg. [socket])
+  * sometimes you won't get away with compiling `*.c` -- some libraries rely on the makefile to choose the C files that need to be compiled for a specific platform or set of options (eg. [socket])
-  * some libraries actually use one or two of the myriad of defines generated by the `./configure` script -- you might have to grep for those and add more `-D` switches to the command line.
+  * some libraries actually do use one or two of the myriad of defines generated by the `./configure` script -- you might have to grep for those and add appropriate `-D` switches to the command line.
-  * some libraries have parts written in assembler or other language, in which case you will have to do compilation and linking in separate steps.
-At that point, a (simple) makefile becomes a good alternative.
+  * some libraries have parts written in assembler or other language.
+  At that point, maybe a simple makefile is a better alternative.
-  If the package has a good makefile that doesn't add more dependencies to the toolchain, use that.
+  * if the package has a clean and simple makefile that doesn't add more dependencies to the toolchain, use that.

-Bigger and more configurable libraries will need more options for sure, and some libraries rely on the build system to make decisions for them.
-But even large libraries like [cairo] can be build with simple shell scripts without compromising on clarity or flexibility.

-### Binaries

-Ideally, you would build and test your build scripts against the standard luapower [building] environments.
-Do not introduce additional tool requirements if you can avoid it.

 ## Publishing